 Since our inception in 2007 we have worked relentlessly towards our mission.
 We began by realizing the need for a larger, safer, and more accommodating animal shelter.
 Our volunteers raised $225,000 towards the new building, which opened in June of 2012.
 This new facility is well equipped to assist the animals and the staff.
 And it is beautiful, which increases the number of visitors and encourages adoptions.
 Distinct areas for the animals increase their comfort and their health while they await their forever home.

 Our big focus right now is on spaying, neutering and promoting veterinary care with our Low Cost Spay and Neuter program.
-We sell a limited number of vouchers each quarter, for the low price of $20.00.
-The voucher allows the holder to take their pet to one of twelve local veterinarians for a spay or neuter, and the Friends pick up the bill for them.
+We give a limited number of $100.00 vouchers each month.
+The voucher allows the holder to take their pet to one of twelve local veterinarians for a spay or neuter.
 The decreased number of breeding pets will also decrease the number of animals needing homes; while initiating a relationship between the pet owner and a local veterinarian.

 The Friends do not work for the shelter, we work with the shelter.
 We share the common goal of bettering the lives of the pets in our community.
 The shelter employees do not have access to spend our funds, and we do not fund day-to-day operations at the shelter.
 When a suggestion or a request is made, whether by a volunteer or a shelter employee, our board votes it on.
 Due to the generosity of our animal loving community we have been able to make a big difference for the shelter animals and for other pets in the community.
 We hope this benevolent partnership continues to thrive for years to come.

 Many animals have been saved by our compassionate veterinarians over the years.
 Whether it is a respiratory infection, leg amputation, or eye surgery, the animals are given a chance for a wonderful life in a loving home.